IMDEANetworksWNG/HELIX/Readme.md

 1.  **RFSoC Connection:**
     - Connect the RFSoC board to the host PC via Ethernet cable (10 Gbps port).
-      - Set jumper JXX on to enable 10GbE port number XX and use this one.
+      - Set jumper J32 ON to enable SPF+ 10GbE port number 2
+        and use this one - looking at the J29 front opening, connector at the right top corner.
-    *   Load the BOOT.bin file into an SD card and set the RFSoC to [SD boot mode](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/569017820/RF+DC+Evaluation+Tool+for+ZCU208+board+-+Quick+Start#SD-Card).
+    *   Load the BOOT.bin file into an SD card and set the RFSoC to [SD boot mode](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/569017820/RF+DC+Evaluation+Tool+for+ZCU208+board+-+Quick+Start#Jumpers-and-Switch-Settings).
     *   Power on the RFSoC board.
 2.  **RF Front End Connections:**
     *   Connect the RF front ends to the appropriate RFSoC AD/DA converter ports using SMA cables.